-Chicago assume control of port operations because the City has a clear stake in turning the Port of Chicago into a more vibrant center of maritime commerce and regional economic and industrial development.
+Due to ongoing serious concerns, the Civic Federation continues to call for the dissolution of the Illinois International Port District.
+The Federation's 2008 report recommends that the City of Chicago assume control of port operations because the City has a clear stake in turning the Port of Chicago into a more vibrant center of maritime commerce and regional economic and industrial development.
 By reassuming the control of port lands it gave up over fifty years ago, the City of Chicago could provide access to greater financial resources and professional staff that would benefit the port and its mission.
 After the District has been dissolved, the City of Chicago should consider transferring the District's open lands to the Forest Preserve District of Cook County and its golf courses to the Chicago Park District.

-EXPAND INCOME AND SALES TAX BASE AS PART OF COMPREHENSIVE PLAN THAT ALSO INCLUDES COST REDUCTIONS
+EXPAND SALES TAX BASE AS PART OF COMPREHENSIVE PLAN THAT ALSO INCLUDES COST REDUCTIONS

-The State has an unpaid bill backlog of approximately \$6 billion and unfunded pension liabilities exceeding \$100 billion.
-As previously discussed, the Illinois Supreme Court struck down the State's 2013 pension reform law as a violation of the Illinois Constitution's pension protection clause.
+The State has a multi-billion-dollar unpaid bill backlog and unfunded pension liabilities exceeding \$111 billion.
+As previously discussed, the Illinois Supreme Court struck down the State's 2013 pension reform law and City of Chicago's 2014 pension reform law as a violation of the Illinois Constitution's pension protection clause.
 This decision limited the options available to governments throughout the State of Illinois for stabilizing severely underfunded pension systems while balancing annual budgets.
 Given these fiscal realities, the Civic Federation has concluded that existing State revenue and spending structures do not provide a sustainable basis for funding essential government services and ongoing liabilities.

-The Civic Federation urges the State of Illinois to expand its income and sales tax bases in the context of a multi-year plan that also includes achievable spending limits, additional assistance for local governments and the creation of a rainy day fund equal to 10% of General Funds revenues (see page 13).10
+The Civic Federation urges the State of Illinois to expand its sales tax base in the context of a comprehensive multi-year plan that ensures annual operating budgets are balanced and also includes achievable spending limits, additional assistance for local governments and setting aside revenues for an adequate rainy day fund (see page 12).13